Blockchair/Blockchair.Support/README.md

 Note that some of our features are in alpha or beta stage.
 Such features are marked on the website with α or β respectively:
 * Data export is in alpha
-* Mempool processing is in alpha
+* Mempool processing is in beta
 * Ethereum support is in private pre-alpha

 As our team currently lacks a native English speaker, we'll also be grateful for pointing out spelling mistakes on the website :)